EXPLAINER: What does a US ban on Russian oil accomplish?

 WHAT WILL HAPPEN WITH A U.S. BAN ON RUSSIAN OIL?

-Amid rising gasoline prices in the U.S. — the average price has topped $4 a gallon for the first time since 2008 — the Biden administration faces growing pressure to impose further sanctions on Russia, including a ban on oil imports.
-No decision has yet been made.
+With gasoline prices in the U.S. surging ever higher, the Biden administration has faced growing pressure to impose further sanctions on Russia, including a ban on oil imports.

-“We have not been completely identical on all of the sanctions,” Sherman said.
-“Not every country has done exactly the same thing, but we have all reached a threshold that is necessary to impose the severe costs that we have all agreed to.”
+“Not every country has done exactly the same thing,” Sherman said, “but we have all reached a threshold that is necessary to impose the severe costs that we have all agreed to.”

-Even if a ban is enacted, the Biden administration and Congress “remain laser-focused on bringing down the higher energy costs for American families and our partners stemming from Putin’s invasion,” House Speaker Nancy Pelosi said.

-Pelosi, who has expressed support for a U.S. ban on Russian oil, nevertheless also cited Biden’s action in leading U.S. allies to release 60 million barrels of oil from strategic reserves, including 30 million barrels from U.S. reserves, to try to stabilize global markets.

-If the U.S. acts alone in banning imports of Russian oil and refined products, the impact on Moscow would likely be minimal.
-The United States imports a small share of Russia’s oil exports and doesn’t buy any of Moscow’s natural gas.
+The impact on Russia would likely be minimal.
+The United States imports a small share of Russia’s oil exports and doesn’t buy any of its natural gas.

-The United States imports about 100,000 barrels a day from Russia, only about 5% of Russia’s crude oil exports, according to Rystad Energy.
 Last year, roughly 8% of U.S. imports of oil and petroleum products came from Russia.

-The U.S. could replace Russian crude with imports from Saudi Arabia and the United Arab Emirates.
-For its part, Russia might find alternative buyers for that fuel, perhaps in China or India.
-Such a step “would introduce massive inefficiency in the market,” which escalates prices, said Claudio Galimberti, senior vice president of analysis at Rystad Energy.
+Together, the imports totaled the equivalent of 245 million barrels in 2021, which was roughly 672,000 barrels of oil and petroleum products a day.
+But imports of Russian oil have been declining rapidly as buyers shunned the fuel.

+Because the amount of oil the U.S. imports from Russia is modest, Russia could potentially sell that oil elsewhere, perhaps in China or India.
+Still, it would probably have to sell it at a steep discount, because fewer and fewer buyers are accepting Russian oil.

-Yet if Russia were shut off from the global market, Galimberti said, rogue countries such as Iran and Venezuela might be “welcomed back” as sources of oil.
+If Russia were eventually shut off from the global market, rogue countries such as Iran and Venezuela might be “welcomed back” as sources of oil, said Claudio Galimberti, an analyst at Rystad Energy.
 Such additional sources could, in turn, potentially stabilize prices.

 A team of Biden administration officials were in Venezuela over the weekend to discuss energy and other issues, White House press secretary Jen Psaki said.
-Officials discussed “a range of issues, including certainly energy security,” Psaki said.
+She said officials discussed a range of issues, including energy security.

+“By eliminating some of the demand, we’re forcing the price of Russian oil down, and that does reduce revenue to Russia,” said Kevin Book, managing director at Clearview Energy Partners.
+“In theory, it is a way of reducing how much Russia earns on every barrel it sells, maybe not by a lot, but by some.
+The most important question is whether there’s going to be more pressure on the other side of the Atlantic.”

 HOW COULD A RUSSIAN OIL BAN AFFECT PRICES?

+News of the U.S. oil ban sent gasoline prices surging, with a gallon of regular selling for an average of $4.17 Tuesday.

 A month ago, oil was selling for about $90 a barrel.
-Now, prices are surging past $120 a barrel as buyers shun Russian crude, with many refiners fearing that sanctions could be imposed in the future.
-They worry about being left with oil they couldn’t resell as gasoline if sanctions were imposed in the near future.
+Now, prices are surging close to $130 a barrel as buyers shun Russian crude.
+Refiners had already feared being left with oil they couldn’t resell if sanctions were imposed.

 Shell said Tuesday that it would stop buying Russian oil and natural gas and shut down its service stations, aviation fuels and other operations there, days after Ukraine’s foreign minister criticized the energy giant for continuing to buy Russian oil.